 And if you want to clean the boots more deeply with baking soda, then mix the baking soda with a little amount of water and scrub the surfaces of the booth with the mixture and a soft and clean cloth.
 Scrub the boot’s surface gently and let the boots dry properly before wearing.

 How to Clean Timberland Boots with Eraser?

 The eraser is mainly for removing the scuff marks of the boots.
 The boots get a lot of annoying scuff marks during using.
 And you should clear them off to get back the stylish look of your Timberland boots.
-To remove the scuff marks with eraser, you have to clean up the loose debris of the boots by using a soft brush.
-When the debris and strains disappear, take a simple pencil eraser and scrub the marks area gently until the scuff marks go off.
-You may use cleaning bar from Timberland for this job.
+To remove the scuff marks with an eraser, you have to clean up the loose debris of the boots by using a soft brush.
+When the debris and strains disappear, take a simple pencil eraser and scrub the area of the mark gently until the scuff marks go off.
+You may use a cleaning bar from Timberland for this job.

 How to Clean Timberland Boots without Cleaner?